ChrisMisan/tinyML/README.md

         bool reinitialize)
 ```
 where:
-* X - matrix, which each row is a vector describing the observation,
+* `X` - matrix, which each row is a vector describing the observation,
-* Y - matrix, which each row is hot-encoded class label for the corresponding observation,
+* `Y` - matrix, which each row is hot-encoded class label for the corresponding observation,
-* batch_size - size of a batch to be used in each epoch,
+* `batch_size` - size of a batch to be used in each epoch,
-* epochs - number of training epochs to be performed,
+* `epochs` - number of training epochs to be performed,
-* verbose - true, if the debug output should be printed, false otherwise,
+* `verbose` - `true`, if the debug output should be printed, `false` otherwise,
-* reinitialize - true, if the weights and biases in the network should be reinitialized, false otherwise,
+* `reinitialize` - `true`, if the weights and biases in the network should be reinitialized, `false` otherwise,

 An example of such a training can be seen here:
 ```Cpp